myarichuk/docs/docs/server/administration/export-import.markdown

 ## SmugglerApi

-Alternatively, if you prefer to do export/import from code rather than from the console utility, you can use the SummglerApi class.
+Alternatively, if you prefer to do export/import from code rather than from the console utility, you can use the SmugglerApi class.
 In order to use this class you need to reference the Raven.Smugller.exe.

 Usage example: